 D096 - Fundamentals of Diverse Learners - Fundamentals of Diverse Learners is a key component of WGU's Professional Core and is a required course for all initial licensure candidates.
 This course prepares candidates to consider and address the wide range of learning needs in the classrooms of today.
 This course teaches candidates to identify and support the needs of diverse populations of learners, including, for example, students with disabilities (INCLUDING DYSLEXIA), English language learners, and gifted and talented students.
 Practical strategies for differentiating instruction while creating a safe, inclusive, and culturally responsive learning environment are explored.
 This course helps candidates develop skills for partnering with parents and advocating for all students, particularly those impacted by provisions of IDEA and Section 504 of the Rehabilitation Act.
-Multitiered systems of supports are addressed to prepare candidates will engage in four hours of preclinical experiences that includes a simulated teaching experience in which skills learned can be applied.
-Cross-cutting themes of technology and diversity are interwoven for further development.
+Multitiered systems of supports are addressed to prepare candidates for their future classrooms as they seek to select appropriate instructional practices and interventions to best serve their students.
+Candidates will engage in four hours of preclinical experiences that includes a simulated teaching experience in which skills learned can be applied.
+Cross-cutting themes of technology and diversity are intervoven for further development.
 This course is designed to be taken after successful completion of the School as a Community of Care course.